astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 It is the standard practice to report flux measurement uncertainties from interferometric observations separate from those due to absolute flux calibration and state those in the observations section (i.e. Section 2).
 However, we note that uncertainties from absolute flux calibration are taken into account when deriving the error bars associated with physical parameters throughout the paper.
 To address the referee's concern, we have added remarks in Table 1, and Section 4.5 paragraph 1 to remind the reader of these uncertainties.

-We have updated the number of decimals in the spectral indices indexes reported in Section 3.3, as suggested by the referee.
+We have updated the number of decimals in the spectral indices reported in Section 3.3, as suggested by the referee.